 You typically need to purchase an immediate needs annuity once you’re already receiving care or have arranged care to be implemented soon.
 This is because you must name the organisation that your annuity provider should pay the income to.
 If your care needs change, you can later choose a different provider to receive the payments.

-The cost of the annuity depends on several factors including:
+Annuity costs depends on several factors including:

 - Your age